-2009 Activities
+2009 activities

-The following is a summary of the activities of the program; more details of activities conducted in the western Atlantic can be found in SCRS/2009/149.
+The following is a summary of the activities of the programme.
+More details of activities conducted in the western Atlantic can be found in SCRS/2009/149.
 Four observer trips onboard Venezuelan longline vessels were completed between August 2008 and July 2009.
 Sampling of Venezuelan artisanal catches also continued in the central coast of Venezuela.
 Biological sampling from both the pelagic longline and artisanal Venezuelan fisheries has provided large numbers of spines and gonads for age, growth and reproductive studies of blue marlin and white marlin.
 Notably, this program recovered 30 tagged billfish between October 2008 and August 2009.

-Brazil continued the collaborative program with United States institutions that started in 2005 and focused during 2008 on testing the performance of circle hooks on board commercial vessels, deploying pop-up satellite tags, tissue sampling for genetic analyses, gonads and stomach contents sampling and fin spine sampling for age and growth studies.
+Brazil continued the collaborative program with U.S. institutions that started in 2005 and focused during 2008 on testing the performance of circle hooks on board commercial vessels, deploying pop-up satellite tags, tissue sampling for genetic analyses, gonads and stomach contents sampling and fin spine sampling for age and growth studies.
 Bermuda continued to collect biological materials during billfish tournaments.
 With IERPB support, Uruguay started collecting samples this year for age, growth and genetic analysis of billfish onboard longline vessels.

-In West Africa the program continued to support a review of billfish statistics in Ghana, Senegal and Cote d'Ivoire.
+In West Africa the program continued to support a review of billfish statistics in Ghana, Senegal and Côte d'Ivoire.
 Improvements of catch records from these countries are reflected in the Task I tables for billfish, and were obvious during the 2009 sailfish assessment meeting.
-Support of this program facilitated the estimation of relative abundance indices for Cote d'Ivoire, Ghana and Senegal during 2009, and studies of spawning of billfish in Cote d'Ivoire.
+Support of this program facilitated the estimation of relative abundance indices for Côte d'Ivoire, Ghana and Senegal during 2009, and studies of spawning of billfish in Côte d'Ivoire.
 The program also profited from the cooperation with Spanish scientists that collected biological samples of billfish on-board purse seiners.

-Documents that were produced in 2009 with the benefit of direct support of the IERPB were SCI/2009/023, SCI/2009/024, SCI/2009/030, SCRS/2009/032, SCRS/2009/033, SCRS/2009/047, SCRS/2009/054, SCRS/2009/066, SCRS/2009/123 and SCRS/2009/149.
+Documents that were produced in 2009 with the benefit of direct support of the IERPB were SCRS/2009/032, SCRS/2009/033, SCRS/2009/047, SCRS/2009/054, SCRS/2009/064, SCRS/2009/066, SCRS/2009/123 and SCRS/2009/149.

-2010 Plan and activities
+2010 plan and activities